tensorlakeai/indexify/examples/pdf/indexing_and_rag/README.md

 Before we begin, ensure you have the following:

-- Create a virtual env with Python 3.9 or later
+- Create a virtual env with Python 3.9 or 3.10.
+Currently it doesn't work on Python 3.11 or later.
   ```shell
   python3.9 -m venv ve
   source ve/bin/activate